 - In 2012, Khalid Aldawsari was sentenced to life in prison for attempted use of a weapon of mass destruction stemming from his purchase of materials to make a bomb and his research of potential U.S. targets, including the Dallas home of former President George W. Bush, as well as hydroelectric dams and nuclear power plants.

 - In 2010, Faisal Shahzad was sentenced to life in prison for attempting to detonate a car bomb in New York City’s Times Square.

-- In 2012, Bryan Underwood, a former guard at a U.S. Consulate under construction in China, pleaded guilty in connection with his efforts to sell classified photographs and information about the U.S. Consulate to China.
+- In 2013, Bryan Underwood, a former guard at a U.S. Consulate under construction in China, was sentenced to nine years in prison in connection with his efforts to sell classified photographs and information about the U.S. Consulate to China.

-- In 2011, Stewart Nozette, a former White House National Space Council member, pleaded guilty to one count of attempted espionage and was later sentenced to 13 years in prison.
+- In 2012, Stewart Nozette, a former White House National Space Council member, was sentenced to 13 years in prison after pleading guilty to one count of attempted espionage.

 - In 2010, in collaboration with partners across the government, the Department dismantled a network of Russian agents that had been operating clandestinely in the U.S. for years.
 The successful prosecution, exposure and removal of these individuals from the U.S. represented one of the most successful counterintelligence operations in modern U.S. history.